Functionals in the Clouds: An abstract architecture of serverless Cloud-Native Apps: Microservices

 \section{Microservices}

-As a simple example of an application based on microservices, let us sketch briefly a shopping application composed of the following microservices: \begin{itemize} \item A frontend application interface. \item A search service that looks up products in a database based on user-generated search queries. \item A product-detail service that displays additional information about products that users click on. \item A shopping cart service to keep track of items that users place in their cart. \item A checkout service that handles the payment process. \item A service for maintaining inventory with a database. \item A service for shipping orders. \end{itemize} These microservices and corresponding databases interact via communication protocols.
-This is just an example; applications can be decomposed into microservices in a variety of ways.

-The general principle of cloud-native approach is that microservice performs one service only, runs independently of the other parts of application, operates in its own environment, and stores its own data (in a separate back-end service).
-Microservices do not have to be small in size as the prefix {\em micro} may suggest.
-The {\em one service} it performs may be quite large and complex.

 Microservices constitute an architectural pattern in which complex and sophisticated applications are composed from a collection of fine-grained, independent microservices implemented and deployed independently of each other.
 They communicate over a network using lightweight protocols.
-They can be scaled if needed, e.g. by replication.

-Once a collection of such microservices is composed and orchestrated into a dynamic workflow, then it can be deployed on a cloud infrastructure, and be called a Cloud-Native Application (CNApp for short).
-Let us explore the consequences of the above architectural pattern.

-The first conclusion is that a CNApp is a network application.
-That is, it consists of several parts (here, they are microservices) that communicate to each other using dedicated specific protocols implemented on a networking protocol stack; so far it is still the Internet TCP,UDP/IP.
+They can be scaled if necessary, e.g. by replication.
+Once a collection of such microservices is composed and orchestrated into a dynamic workflow, then it can be deployed on a cloud infrastructure and called a Cloud-Native Application (CNApp for short).
+CNApp is a network application.
+It consists of several parts (microservices) that communicate with each other using dedicated, specific protocols implemented on the network protocol stack; for now it is still Internet TCP,UDP/IP.